 Be sure to wash your peppers in cold water.
 I like to drop all my peppers in the sink, fill it with cold water, add 1/4 cup of vinegar, and swish them around for a minute or two.

-Rince the peppers and give them a quick dry with a clean tea towel.
+Rince the peppers and dry them quickly with a clean tea towel.

 Prep The Jars and Canner